 The program allows a wide range of energy efficient improvements including the following:

 If the borrower performs the improvement work then only the cost of the materials is added to the mortgage amount and not the cost of labor.
-By contributing sweat equity and doing the project him or herself, the borrower effectively reduces the project cost and mortgage amount.
-For example if the total cost to install new insulation is $3,000, consisting of $2,000 in materials and $1,000 in borrower labor, then only $2,000 is added to the mortgage amount.
-Please note that borrowers cannot be paid or reimbursed for labor they contribute to an energy efficient upgrade project according program guidelines.
+By contributing sweat equity and doing the project on your own, you effectively reduce the project cost and your mortgage amount.
+For example if the total cost to install new insulation is $3,000, consisting of $2,000 in materials and $1,000 in your labor, then only $2,000 is added to your loan amount.
+Please note that you cannot be paid or reimbursed for labor you contribute to an energy efficient upgrade project according program guidelines.

 Use our free mortgage quote form you to compare VA loan quotes from top-rated lenders.
 Our quote feature is easy-to-use, personalized and does not affect your credit.
 Comparing multiple mortgage proposals enables you to find the best loan terms.